January 13, 2026HeaderTest Team188 views

 Content-Security-Policy: default-src 'self'

-• connect-src - Controls fetch, XHR, and WebSocket connections
+• connect-src — governs fetch, XMLHttpRequest, and WebSocket connections.

 Content-Security-Policy-Report-Only: default-src 'self'; report-uri /csp-report